harvard-stat108s23/shoelati/README.md

 # shoelati

+\#insert my hex sticker

 <!-- badges: start -->
 <!-- badges: end -->

-shoelati is an extension of ggplot2 which makes data representations more accessible, conclusive, and fun.
-This package uses packages such as viridis to make the visualizations specifically more reacheable for all individauls.
-It also performs commmon summary functions to find trends.
+shoelati uses data on shoes collected from a particular region to understand the relationships between the variables in the data and how they influence one another.
+This package makes visualizations which are more accessible, conclusive, and fun.
+Specifically, it uses package uses packages such as viridis to make the visualizations more accessible for all individuals, including those who suffer from colorblindness.
+It also performs commmon summary functions to find trends in numeric variables after grouping or filtering by numeric or categorical variables.
-Finally, it demonstrates how we can use geoms such as emojis to make more fun graphs.
+Finally, it demonstrates how we can use geoms such as emojis to make more fun graphs, while also uncovering how general shoe types can cluster in particular variables.

 ## Installation